asharma391/tree-rag/README.md

 4. **Recover.** Visit a promising unexplored branch when more evidence is needed.
 5. **Answer with references.** Synthesize the retained evidence within search budgets.

-The research centers on three connected contributions:

-- **Corpus-wide recovery:** a global frontier retains unexplored branches across documents, supporting recovery beyond the current local descent.
-- **An OICR institutional case study:** evaluated-v0 improves mean LLM-judged quality by **9.4 percentage points** over the deployed hybrid baseline on 294 questions, as reported in the existing aggregate record.
-- **A public-corpus evaluation:** applying the controller to 609 MultiHop-RAG news articles tests the approach beyond the institutional collection.
-The frozen 200-question sample, outputs, and metric adapter support public inspection.

 The archived evaluated implementation and the modular package remain separately versioned; their results and safeguards are not interchangeable.